26 September, 2019

 You don’t need to authenticate inner services, only those that can be called directly without a gateway.
 Of course, you still need a token because it might carry some useful information, like user ID, user roles etc.

 4. In order to talk to services, we have our classes.
-Is it a good idea to have a shared library of these classes between different microservices, or rather keep that separate for each microservice?
+Is it a good idea to have a shared library of these classes between different multiple microservices, or rather keep that separate for each microservice?

 First of all, duplication is not a bad thing.
 For example, I wouldn’t create shared lib for “clients” to each service, but rather build them on runtime using some contract – per service.
 On the other hand, things like loggers, tracers and other standardized things are good to be put into a shared lib.